Practical Guide: Personal Income Tax (IRPF)

 • Family expenses (dependent children, dependent persons, reductions for large families).

-• Various investments in principal residence.
+• Various investments in the main residence.

 • Charitable donations.